Adrianjewell91/yijing/README.md

 ### Day 1:
 1. Implement mouse-over functionality in 'Explore'.
-  - [ ] Line changes from Yin to Yang and vice versa with mouse click.
+  - [ ] Line changes from Yin to Yang and vice-versa.
+  - [ ] Hexagram display responds to line change.
   - [ ] Details display on mouse-over.

 ### Day 2:
 1. Implement 'Oracle'.
-  - [ ] The Yellow-Stalk sorting is implemented into code, and generates six lines and their status (changing or unchanging).
+  - [ ] The Stalk sorting is implemented, and generates six lines and their status (changing or unchanging).
   - [ ] Visually depicts the generation of six lines.

 ### Day 3: